Banana Cupcakes with Cinnamon Cream Cheese Frosting

 - 1½ c. very ripe banana, mashed (about 3 large bananas)

 - 2 tsp. vanilla extract

 - ¾ tsp. salt

 - ½ c.
 (1 stick) butter, room temperature

 - 8 oz.
 (1 block) original cream cheese, room temperature for 30 minutes

 - Preheat oven to 350 degrees.
 Line two standard size muffin pans with 18 liners, set aside.

 - In the bowl of a stand mixer, combine the butter and sugars together, beat on high until light and fluffy, about 2-3 minutes.
-Add the eggs one at a time, mixing after each addition, then add the vanilla and mashed bananas, beating just until combined.
+Add the eggs (and white) one at a time, mixing after each addition, then add the vanilla and mashed bananas, beating just until combined.

 - In a medium size mixing bowl, whisk together the flour, baking soda, cinnamon, and salt.
 With the mixing speed on low, gradually alternate adding the dry ingredients and the buttermilk.
 Mix until no large flour pockets remain, but taking care not to overmix the batter.
 It's ok if the batter is slightly lumpy.